-Appendix A - Explanatory notes for Plymouth CAST schools unless explicitly varied in a school policy.
+Appendix A - Explanatory notes for Plymouth CAST MAT state-funded schools.
 The oversubscription criteria for this school are detailed above.
-Further admissions information can be found in Plymouth City Council's School Admissions Arrangements: A Parent's Guide
+Further information can be found at Plymouth City Council's Starting School in Plymouth Booklet

 Admission authority

 This is the body with legal responsibility for the admissions policy and decisions in response to applications for admission.
 This includes proposing, consulting on, determining and publishing the policy.
 The admission authorities for different types of school are: